 Add colourful patterns to the eggs or keep them monochrome for a more minimalistic look.
 You can also dye them light blue and then cover them with dark specks to make them look like robin’s eggs — a colour perfect for spring.
-After the paint dries, put the eggs in a glass vase and use it as a centrepiece for a table or mantel.
+After the paint dries, put the eggs in a glass vase and use it as a centerpiece for a table covered with affordable linens wholesale selection.

 Window stickers aren’t only for Christmas.
 If you like how paper snowflakes look on a window glass in winter, why not do similar things for spring?
 You can buy ready-made spring-themed stickers or make them by yourself.
 Silhouettes of flowers, butterflies, and birds will look great from both sides of a window and instantly add spring vibes to the space.

 Nothing says spring quite like flowers.
 They will add colours to the home and fill it with their sweet smell.
 What’s more, as a decor piece, flowers are absolutely versatile.
 They will look good in any room, on any surface, and suit every interior style.
 A spring bouquet will look charming and classy in a vase, an old bottle, or a basket.
 You can also come up with a more original way to arrange flowers, such as using old kitchen utensils and vintage teacups to hold them.